Azure/azure-sdk-for-node/Documentation/SetupRepo.md

 * Installing the required npm modules from the root directory```npm install```

-Now, the Node SDK is ready for executing current commands and developing new commands.
+Now, the Node SDK is ready for you to make a marvelous contribution :+1